-When tasting wine try to be relaxed and at ease.
+When tasting wine, try to be relaxed and at ease.
 Imagine yourself out in nature exploring whatever you come near.
-When you first sample the aromas of a wine close your eyes and try to recall your past and think of all the smells you have experienced.
-Ok, take this little test before you start and try to visualize and recall these aromas: A car tire, honey, dirt, the beach, fresh cut grass, new leather seats, gasoline, oranges, lemons and roses.
+When you first sample the aromas of a wine, close your eyes and try to recall your past and think of all the smells you have experienced.
+Before you start and try to visualize and recall these aromas: A car tire, honey, dirt, the beach, fresh cut grass, new leather seats, gasoline, oranges, lemons and roses.
 After you have done this your mind will be primed to look up more aromas of your past.
 When tasting multiple wines start with the lighter colored ones and work your way to the darker ones.

 Legs and tears help define the body and viscosity (thickness) of the wine.
 This indicates alcohol content, or alcohol volume.
 Swirl to get the wine up along the sides of the glass, let settle and see if legs form and if they are fat and slow or thin and fast.
 Check the labels for alcohol levels; up to 10.5% is considered light bodied, to 12.5% medium and over 12.5 full body.
 If no legs form, this wine is low alcohol level with higher sugar levels.

 How does the wine feel in your mouth?
-Is it smooth and velvety like Creme Brule or closer to harsh and astringent as biting into an unpeeled lemon!
+Is it smooth and velvety like Creme Brûlée, or closer to harsh and astringent, like biting into an unpeeled lemon?!
 Does it have a dry feeling or a sweet feeling?
 Is it heavy like honey or light as water?
 Does it coat your entire mouth and linger or slide past your tongue without a trace?